timotejroiko/discord.js-light/README.md

 }
 ```

-## Notes
+## Notes and Important Info

 Partials from events should now properly have their `partial` properties set to true.

-A few additional non-standard events are included: `shardConnect` (when an internal shard connects), `rest` (when the library makes an api request), `guildEmojisUpdate` (when the emoji cache is disabled) and `guildStickersUpdate` (when the stickers cache is disabled).

-A non-standard GuildChannel#fetchOverwrites() was added to improve accessibility to permission checking.

-Fetching data does not automatically cache anymore when cache limits are set to 0.
+Fetching data does not automatically cache if cache limits are set to 0.
 Instead, all caches have an additional method `.cache.forceSet()`, which is the same as `.cache.set()` but works even if the cache is disabled.
 Use this to manually cache fetched items.

-From now on, the bot member AND the bot roles are always cached.
+Manually cached items can be accessed, updated, swept and removed normally.

+The bot member is cached by default (unless removed by the user).
+GuildMemberManager auto-sweep will still remove it if not excluded in your sweepFilter.

+The everyone role and the bot roles are cached by default (unless removed by the user).
 Roles cache is not required to check permissions for the bot itself, only to check permissions for other members.
+RoleManager auto-sweep still affects them and will remove them if they are not excluded in your sweepFilter.

+ChannelManager and GuildChannelManager should be configured together, otherwise weird things can happen if they have different configurations, use at your own risk.

+The `client.channels.fetch()` does not work if the channel's guild is not cached, it needs an additional `{ allowUnknownGuild: true }` parameter to work in that case. `guild.channels.fetch()` still works normally, even with a forged guild.

+A non-standard `GuildChannel#fetchOverwrites()` was added to improve accessibility to permission checking when caches are disabled.

+Some non-standard events were added:

+* `shardConnect` (fired when an internal shard connects)
+* `rest` (fired when the library makes an api request)
+* `guildEmojisUpdate` (fired only when the emoji cache is disabled)
+* `guildStickersUpdate` (fired only when the stickers cache is disabled)

 ## Examples